moverseai/snap/page/content/papers/a-nerf/index.md

 # sharingLinks: #
 weight: 10
 showHero: true
-description: "Animatable Neural Radiance Fields for Modeling Dynamic Human Bodies"
+description: "A-NeRF: Articulated Neural Radiance Fields for Learning Human Shape, Appearance, and Pose"
 summary: TODO
 keywords: #
 type: '2021' # we use year as a type to list papers in the list view